Fraud Blocker

 9 Careers to Pursue with an Associate’s Degree in Business

-According to recent data from the U.S. Census Bureau, as of 2022, approximately 41.9% of Americans aged 25 and older hold at least an associate’s degree—a noticeable increase from 40% in 2015.
-Benjamin Franklin famously said, “An investment in knowledge pays the best interest,” yet many Americans still question if pursuing an associate’s degree is worth the investment.
+According to the U.S. Census Bureau, approximately 41.9% of Americans aged 25 and older hold at least an associate’s degree.
+Benjamin Franklin famously said, “An investment in knowledge pays the best interest,” yet many Americans still question whether pursuing an associate’s degree is worth the time and money.
+If you’ve ever wondered what real career opportunities open up with a two-year business degree, you’re in the right place.

-Here’s a list of 9 of the most desirable careers you can obtain with an associate’s degree in business.
+Here’s a detailed look at 9 of the most desirable careers you can pursue with an associate’s degree in business.

 1. Project Manager

 Project managers create a plan, assemble a team, and make sure everything needed is in place.
-It’s no simple task, but it’s a satisfying career for those with the right skills.
+It’s no simple task, but it’s a deeply satisfying career for those with the right skills.
+Many project managers who start with an associate’s degree go on to earn certifications like the PMP (Project Management Professional), which can significantly increase their earning potential.

 2. Administrative Assistant

-If communications and planning are your strengths, an administrative assistant could be a great career fit with a business associate’s degree.
+If communication and planning are your strengths, an administrative assistant role could be a great career fit with a business associate’s degree.
 Administrative assistants handle just about everything for their employers.

 3. Accountant